-We found that Maj Gen Newman's State-owned vehicle from r, drove Maj Gen Newman's State-owned vehicle from Richmond to VMI during duty hours on May 1, 2009.
-Earlier that day, Maj Gen Newman and [b](6). (b)(7)(c) flew from Fort Pickett, VA, to Lexington, VA, to attend a building dedication ceremony at VMI.
-After he dropped off the car, returned to Richmond aboard the aircraft Maj Gen Newman used to travel from Fort Pickett to Lexington.
-Maj Gen Newman attended the VMI Board of Visitors meeting the following day, and then drove himself and [b](6). (b) back to Richmond.
+r, drove Maj Gen Newman's State-owned vehicle from Richmond to VMI during duty hours on May 1, 2009.5 Earlier that day, Maj Gen Newman and (b(6)(0)(C) flew from Fort Pickett, VA, to Lexington, VA, to attend a building dedication ceremony at VMI.
+After he dropped off the car, (b(6)(0)(C)) returned to Richmond aboard the aircraft Maj Gen Newman used to travel from Fort Pickett to Lexington.
+Maj Gen Newman attended the VMI Board of Visitors meeting the following day, and then drove himself and (b)(6)(C)(C)) back to Richmond.

 Maj Gen Newman served on the Board of Visitors in an ex officio capacity because of his State duties as TAG.6 The Board defines VMI's mission, develops its strategic plan, and oversees the plan's execution.
 We found Maj Gen Newman's use of the vehicle to travel home from the meeting was not inappropriate because the TAG's involvement in the supervision of VMI has a direct impact on the VANG.
 VMI is the VANG's largest source of commissioned officers.
 Approximately half of VMI's cadets receive Army, Air Force, or Navy commissions.
 In addition, the National Guard offers scholarships to VMI cadets, and some cadets participate simultaneously in the Army National Guard and the Reserve Officers Training Corps (ROTC) Program.
-We found Maj Gen Newman's use of his to drive his State-owned vehicle on May 1, 2009, was not inappropriate.
-Served under State control.
-When he drove the vehicle in conjunction with the Board of Visitors meeting, he was performing duties related to the administering, recruiting, instructing, or training members of VANG units.
-Finally, while the use of of did not violate a standard, we question the efficiency of using a to pre-position a vehicle.
+We found Maj Gen Newman's use of his board of vive his State-owned vehicle on May 1, 2009, was not inappropriate. board of Visitors meeting, he was performing duties related to the administering, recruiting, instructing, or training members of VANG units.
+Finally, while the use of board did not violate a standard, we question the efficiency of using a board to pre-position a vehicle.